alttch/eva-js-framework/README.md

 * QRious is no longer bundled by default.
-If QR codes are required, consider manually importing "QRious" module and setting it to EVAOBJECT.external.QRious
+If QR codes are required, consider manually importing "QRious" module and setting it to EVAOBJECT.external.QRious (for web apps is enough to load QRious before the framework).

 * Chart.js is no longer bundled by default.
-If the toolbox is used and charts are required, consider manually importing "Chart.js" module (v2, v3 and v4 are tested) and setting it to EVAOBJECT.external.Chart
+If the toolbox is used and charts are required, consider manually importing "Chart.js" module (v2, v3 and v4 are tested) and setting it to EVAOBJECT.external.Chart (for web apps is enough to load Chart.js before the framework).
+For dates do not forget to load "chartjs-adapter-date-fns" or similar.